jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Prioritizing performance optimization in React applications is essential for delivering high-quality and efficient software solutions that meet users' expectations and requirements.

-## 3> Explain the concept of React Router and how it is used for routing in React applications.
+## 3> Explain the concept of React Router and how it is used for routing in React applications

 > _Purpose_: React Router is a popular library used for handling routing in React applications, allowing developers to navigate between different components/pages based on the URL.